The council is made up of 61 councillors elected every 4 years. Councillors are democratically accountable to residents of their ward.

 The council appoints the Chair of Council who performs a civic role like a mayor.
 A Leader of the Council is appointed and they fulfil a political role.
 The council also appoints the chairs of the decision making committees.

 Our Chair of Council is Councillor Franklin Owusu-Antwi.
-The Leader of the Council is Councillor Claire Young (Liberal Democrat) and the Co-Leader is Councillor Ian Boulton (Labour).
+The Leader of the Council is Councillor Maggie Tyrrell (Liberal Democrat) and the Co-Leader is Councillor Ian Boulton (Labour).

 Meetings and committees